addy-dclxvi/debian-bspwm-dotfiles/README.md

 I'm not a programmer.
 So my Neovim configuration is pretty simple, centralized in `~/.config/nvim/init.vim`.
 Not many plugins installed.
 Only statusline, syntax checker, auto completion, and hex code colorizer.
+I save a copy of the plugins in this repository to make me easier recreating this setup on a freshly installed machine.
+They are placed in `~/.config/nvim/` and `~/.local/share/nvim/`.

 ![](https://i.imgur.com/4deA5tS.png)